 The many medical benefits of manuka honey

 If I ever have a sore throat I always reach for a spoonful of active manuka honey.
-I swear by it, as time and again it seems to heal my sore throat and, even better, I don’t go on to develop a nasty cold virus.
+I swear by it, as time and again it seems to heal my sore throat and prevents me from going on to develop a nasty cold virus.
 As a scientist, I know there is a great deal of scientific evidence for the anti-viral, anti-bacterial and anti-inflammatory properties of active manuka honey from New Zealand and Australia.
-Research has demonstrated a strong inhibitor effect of manuka honey against the influenza virus.

 Anti-viral properties of manuka honey

-It turns out manuka honey is a very potent agent for killing the flu virus.
-Scientists looking at the anti-viral effects of honey have shown strong anti-influenza activity with manuka honey in particular showing particularly strong inhibition.
+There is strong scientific evidence that manuka honey is a very potent agent for killing the influenza (flu) virus.
+Scientists looking at the anti-viral effects of honey have shown strong anti-influenza activity with manuka honey in particular showing strong inhibition.

-The research, led by Professor Ken Watanabe from Nagasaki University in Japan, found that honey inhibited replication of the flu virus.
+One research team, led by Professor Ken Watanabe from Nagasaki University in Japan, has reported that honey actually inhibited replication of the flu virus.
 When the influenza virus was pre-treated with manuka honey before infection of cells, the virus was rendered inactive.
 This is termed virucidal activity.

 “Influenza viruses are a serious threat to human health.
 Thus, there is an urgent requirement for the development of novel anti-influenza virus drugs,” explained Prof Watanabe.